polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 ## Finality

-Transactors in any system want to know when their transactions are finalized, and blockchain is no different.
+Users in any system want to know when their transactions are finalized, and blockchain is no different.
 In some traditional systems, finality happens when a receipt is handed over, or papers are signed.